How do I adopt a horse?

 How do I know where my donations are going?

-We are a Federally Incorporated Non-Profit Organization and because of that we are required to keep detailed records of donations received and how they are spent.
+We are a registered charity and because of that we are required to keep detailed records of donations received and how they are spent.
 Every dollar donated goes directly into the care of the animals here on the ranch.

 Can I visit your ranch?